sualsoft/Clienk/content/english/blog/turn-your-customers-into-kocs-for-free.md

 **So, how to fix this?**

-Optimize your customer service and make it high quality and fast!
+Optimize your contact center and make it high quality and fast!

 And the first thing is to check if your agents have the tools they need?
 Do they have the full customer history across communication channels or are they able to easily see my shopping history?